Stochastic-Batman/BART/README.md

 The goal is to train a model that can accurately recognize multiple characters from the show, using a dataset organized by character and evaluated with the Macro F1 Score.
 No pre-trained models or transfer learning are allowed; the entire pipeline is custom-built.

 The repository can be run as 2 Jupyter notebooks or as Python code, ultimately yielding the same output.
+This model works with `.jpg` images.

 ## Why "BART"?